MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/network-management/call-admission-control/managing-network-region-routes.md

 ### To view network region route information

-  - To view information about all your network region routes, type the following command in the Skype for Business Server Management Shell and then press ENTER:
+  - To view information about all your network region routes, type the following command in the Skype for Business Server Management Shell, and then press ENTER:

         Get-CsNetworkInterRegionRoute